-In this paper, we propose HyperPCA: a new approach based on sparse PCA and sparse representations to process hyperspectral images, and specifically high resolution LIBS mapping data.
-Namely, we propose to couple a specific Discrete Wavelet Transform (DWT), in order to build the sparse representation of the \emph{dense} data by extending standard and recent techniques in signal processing~\cite{elad_sparse_2010, xiong_sparse_2021}, and a kernel-based approach to noise reduction and to the estimation of the PCs (\emph{kernel-based sparse PCA}, or kPCA henceforth)~\cite{seddik_kernel_2019}.
-First, HyperPCA is described in~\Cref{sec:methodology}, then it is applied to simulated datasets in~\Cref{sec:synthetic} to emphasize its performances with highly noisy and/or highly interfered spectra, and to compare them to a standard PCA algorithm.
-Finally, it is used to process real data in three cases that clearly illustrate the potential of sparse PCA in~\Cref{sec:experimental}.
-The main improvements introduced in the LIBS analysis are shown in~\Cref{fig:results}, where we compare the current technique, based on standard PCA, with our HyperPCA.
-As shown, the proposed algorithm is able to both reduce the background noise and to reconstruct more PCs, thus enhancing the quality of the elemental maps and improving the detection of weak or strongly interfered emission lines.
+In this paper, we propose \hyperpca: a new approach based on sparse \pca and sparse representations to process hyperspectral images, and specifically high resolution \libs mapping data.
+Namely, we propose to couple a specific Discrete Wavelet Transform (\dwt), in order to build the sparse representation of the \emph{dense} data by extending standard and recent techniques in signal processing~\cite{elad_sparse_2010, xiong_sparse_2021}, and a kernel-based approach to noise reduction and to the estimation of the \pcs (\emph{kernel-based sparse \pca}, or \kspca henceforth)~\cite{seddik_kernel_2019}.
+The goal is to develop a utility capable of consistently reducing the size of the information contained in the \libs or hyperspectral datasets, in order to be able to extract a clean signal, even when the low rank of the datasets limits the use of more standard approaches like \pca~\cite{johnstone_sparse_2009, montanari_statistical_2014}.
+First, \hyperpca is described in~\Cref{sec:methodology}, then it is applied to simulated datasets in~\Cref{sec:synthetic} to emphasise its performances with highly noisy and/or highly interfered spectra, and to compare them to a standard \pca algorithm.
+Finally, it is used to process real data in three cases that clearly illustrate the potential of \hyperpca in~\Cref{sec:experimental}.
+The main improvements introduced in the \libs analysis are shown in~\Cref{fig:results}, where we compare the current technique, based on standard \pca, with our \hyperpca.
+We found that \hyperpca is capable of extracting a larger number of \pcs, and to provide more readable loadings and score maps.
+As shown, the proposed algorithm is able to both reduce the background noise and to extract more \pcs, thus enhancing the quality of the elemental maps and improving the detection of weak or strongly interfered emission lines.